Tyrus Thomas: Chicago Bulls (2006–2010)

 On April 17, 2006, Thomas announced his intention to enter the NBA draft, and signed with an agent, removing his college eligibility.
 On June 28, 2006, Thomas was drafted fourth overall in the 2006 NBA draft by the Portland Trail Blazers.
 He was later traded to the Chicago Bulls for the second overall pick, LaMarcus Aldridge on draft night.

 Thomas appeared in 72 games his rookie year, with four starts, and averaged 5.2 points, 3.7 rebounds and 1.1 blocks in 13.4 minutes per game.
 He participated in the Sprite Rising Stars Slam Dunk Contest, becoming the first Chicago Bulls representative since Scottie Pippen entered the contest in 1990.
 He tied a season-high 11 rebounds, including the game-winning tip-in with 0.2 seconds to play against Denver Nuggets on March 22.
-He then posted a career-high 27 points and grabbed eight rebounds against Cleveland Cavaliers on March 31.
+He then posted a career-high 27 points and grabbed eight rebounds against the Cleveland Cavaliers on March 31.
 He subsequently earned NBA All-Rookie second team honors.

 Thomas appeared in 74 games his sophomore year, with 27 starts, and averaged 6.8 points, 4.6 rebounds, 1.2 assists and 1.0 blocks per game.
 He posted 21 points, 12 rebounds and 3 blocks in the second game of the season against the Philadelphia 76ers and went on to finish the season very strong in April with a 24-point performance against the Boston Celtics, a 20-point, 14-rebound performance against the Cleveland Cavaliers, and a 26-point performance in the season finale against the Toronto Raptors.

 Thomas had a career-best season in 2008–09 as he averaged 10.8 points, 6.4 rebounds, 1.0 assists, 1.2 steals and 1.9 blocks in 79 games (61 starts).

 After what was a career-best season for Thomas in 2008–09, he managed just four games for the Bulls in 2009–10 before fracturing his forearm during practice on November 6, putting him out for four to six weeks.
 He returned to action on December 26 and came off the bench behind rookie Taj Gibson.